 - Gentaro and Doppo also make references to the Reiwa era (in Alternative Rap Battle and BLACK OR WHITE, respectively) as if it were present day, even though the Reiwa era should be distant history by the time the story takes place.

-- Apparently, according to TDD manga, the world had just gotten out of World War III, which was responsible for the death of a full third of the world's population, but this major event seems to have barely had any effect on Japan, aside from the establishment of Chuoku.
+- Apparently, according to the TDD manga, the world had just gotten out of World War III, which was responsible for the death of a full third of the world's population, but this major event seems to have barely had any effect on Japan, aside from the establishment of Chuoku.
 Host clubs still exist.